viblo/pymunk/README.rst

     You can ask questions/browse old ones at Stackoverflow, just look for the Pymunk tag. http://stackoverflow.com/questions/tagged/pymunk

-**Forum**
-    Currently Pymunk has no separate forum, but uses the general Chipmunk forum at http://chipmunk-physics.net/forum/index.php Many issues
-    are the same, like how to create a rag doll or why a fast moving object pass through a wall.
-If you have a Pymunk specific question feel free to mark your post with [pymunk] to make it stand out a bit.

 **E-Mail**
     You can email me directly at vb@viblo.se